emarmolsanchez/eMIRNA/README.md

 `eMIRNA.Filter.by.Size("PATH to Negative FASTA file", "Neg", 50, 100)`

-Once the eMIRNA.Filter.by.Size function has run, a new folder named `eMIRNA` will have been created at your computer `$HOME`, with a subfolder, inside `eMIRNA/` folder, called `FilterSize_Results/`, in which a FASTA file named `Pos/Neg_filter_size.fa` will be generated with the results of running the function.
+Once the eMIRNA.Filter.by.Size function has run, a new folder named `eMIRNA/` will have been created at your computer `$HOME`, with a subfolder, inside `eMIRNA/` folder, called `FilterSize_Results/`, in which a FASTA file named `Pos/Neg_filter_size.fa` will be generated with the results of running the function.

 &nbsp;